he-mans/eye_detection/readme.md

 ![sample output](https://github.com/planetred-cc/eye_detection/blob/master/sample_output.jpg)

-**the result may not be prefect as i neither had the data not the system that can crunch large amount of data. this model was trained on around 100 images and around 155000 steps and took 2 days to train**
+**the result may not be prefect as i neither had the data nor the system that can crunch large amount of data. this model was trained on around 100 images and around 155000 steps and took 2 days to train**